ConnorWilliams/LEng-COMS22201/README.md

 This assignment is to implement language features.
 You should implement each language feature in turn, by extending Irt and Cg to handle that language feature, and repeating this for each language feature.
 When you add a new feature, you might need to modify your existing implementation, even of the Lex and Syn modules.
 You can assume that programs are correct (i.e., no error handling is needed at this stage).

 A set of test programs is provided to enable you to test your compiler and demonstrate that it works.
-These can all be found in the same directory as the skeleton compiler.

 | Feature Description                      | Test Program | Progress   |